 Depending on how you pair the fonts and choose your colors, typographical beer logos can give a fresh, energetic and professional look to your beer brand and logo.

-If a typographical logo design is something you see working for your brew, try experimenting with different fonts and colours available in Design Wizard until you find something that fits your beer brand.
+If a typographical logo design is something you see working for your brew and brewery, try experimenting with different fonts and colours available in Design Wizard until you find something that fits your beer brand.

 Whichever fonts you settle on, just make sure it’s legible and memorable.